surjithctly/documentation-html-template/README.md

 # Documentation for HTML Templates
 A Sample HTML Documentation Template for Wordpress Themes, HTML Templates and Plugins.
 Built with Bootstrap 3.
+Click this link to download Bootstrap 3: https://getbootstrap.com/docs/3.3/

 ## Installation
 Download the package as ZIP and edit the HTML and CSS as you like.